A 6D interferometric inertial isolation system: Low-frequency inertial isolation

-The primary limitation of low-frequency inertial isolation systems is tilt-to-horizontal coupling.
-Currently LIGO measures inertial tilt by taking the difference of separated vertical sensors such as Trillium T-240 seismometers.
-Even though the angular inertial performance is approximately the same as the seismometer self-noise, the horizontal sensitivity is degraded by a factor of $\sqrt{1 + g^2/\omega^4}$ \cite{Lantz09.BSA}, where $g$ is local gravitational acceleration and $\omega$ is the angular frequency.
-The resulting noise is unacceptably large at low frequencies and alternative solutions to the tilt-coupling problem are required.
+The primary limitation of low-frequency inertial isolation systems is tilt-to-horizontal coupling~\cite{Lantz09.BSA}.
+The best active system is currently LIGO's ISI, which measures inertial tilt by subtracting the vertical outputs of horizontally separated sensors such as Trillium T-240 seismometers.
+The angular inertial performance is approximately the same as the seismometer self-noise, but the horizontal sensitivity is degraded by a factor of $\sqrt{1 + g^2/\omega^4}$, where $g$ is local gravitational acceleration and $\omega$ is angular frequency \cite{Lantz09.BSA}.

+The resulting noise prevents LIGO from significantly reducing the RMS motion of the ground at micro-seismic frequencies, $\sim 0.1-0.2$\,Hz.
+Moreover, the platform motion is amplified between 10 and 70\,mHz.
+The residual platform motion causes angular fluctuations of the test masses with an RMS amplitude of 0.1\,$\mu$rad.
+To reduce this motion to less than the divergence angle of the LIGO cavities, $\sim 30$\,nrad, wavefront-sensors~\cite{ifo_asc} with a control bandwidth of a few Hz are required~\cite{den_thesis}.
+The self-noise of these wavefront-sensors is $~10^{-14}$\,rad$/\sqrt{\rm Hz}$, and the angular controls degrade LIGO's sensitivity all the way up to 20-30\,Hz~\cite{den_nb}.

-Two approaches are currently being explored in the LIGO-Virgo collaboration to reduce the low-frequency motion.
+Two approaches are currently being explored in the LIGO-Virgo collaboration to reduce low-frequency tilt-coupling.
 The first aims to develop a seismometer that is insensitive to tilt in a particular frequency band~\cite{sei_tilt_free_2015, sei_tilt_free_2016}.
 The second aims to actively stabilize the tilt-motion of the isolated platforms using 1D rotation sensors.
-Custom-built devices have considerably better tilt sensitvity than commercial seismometers~\cite{sei_uwash_tiltmeter_2014, sei_uwash_tiltmeter_2017}.
+Custom-built devices with considerably lower self-noise than commercial seismometers have already been installed outside the vacuum system at LIGO~\cite{sei_uwash_tiltmeter_2014, sei_uwash_tiltmeter_2017}.

-In this paper, we present an optical 6D seismometer.
-The core of this instrument is a reference mass that is softly suspended in all six degrees of freedom from an isolated platform.
-Its position relative to the platform is monitored using six interferometers.
-Figure \ref{refMass} shows the design concept: control forces are applied to the platform with high gain to stabilize the relative position, effectively transferring the inertial stability of the reference mass to the platform.
-This process is similar to the drag-free control of satellites, where thrusters hold the spacecraft a constant distance from a freely-floating reference mass that is shielded from external forces.

-The advantage of our scheme is that no mechanical degrees of freedom are constrained.
-We compare the performance of our seismometer with the best commercial seismometers.
-Our proposed instrument is capable of substantially reducing the motion of the platforms at LIGO and thereby reducing the bandwidth of auxiliary control loops by a factor of approximately 5.
-These improvements will increase the duty cycle of LIGO and allow the observation of gravitational waves at 10\,Hz.
-With upgrades to other parts of the detectors, observations at frequencies down to 5\,Hz will be possible.
-This seismometer also opens a way towards even lower observational frequencies by future gravitational wave detectors such as ET~\cite{ET_2012} and Lungo~\cite{lungo_2017}.